Bob-the-Bobothy/goojango/README.md

 <img src="{% static 'epicphoto.png' %}">
 ```

-## that was the easy stuff, time for complicated python things!
+## That was the easy stuff, time for complicated python things!

 1. All HTML files belong in the templates folder, in the main folder.
 Don't ask questions.
 2. To add an HTML file you coded, first figure out what you want the url to it to be, something like map.html would be ```https://<url>/map```